Dur4nt3/todo_project/code-notes.md

     6) 30 days to 90 days: generate 2 years ahead 720-2160 hours

     7) 90 days+: generate 5 years ahead 2160+ hours

+# ------------------- To Do ---------------

+- When creating tasks with the "time" pattern ensure to clone the origin task as it isn't listed and therefore the first intended task will be missed

+- A similar bug occurs for the "day" pattern, if the deadline of the origin task is on a day specified by the pattern value, the first intended task will be missed as the origin isn't listed

+**Possible fixes: On the initial generation (i.e., post creation) simply clone the origin**

+*Fix side-effect:*

+- For the "day" pattern, if the user chooses an initial deadline that isn't on a day specified by the pattern value, the initial task will be listed on a day not specified by the pattern value.

+**This isn't necessarily bad:**

+- For example, if the user sets a repeat for monday and wednesday and the initial task is set for tuesday it gives the user the ability to start the repetition cycle from a date the user chose.
+This prevents assuming the user's desires, e.g., maybe the user intends to start the above cycle on a tuesday.
+If the user doesn't intend to do such, they can simply choose an appropriate deadline that is on a day the is in the pattern value.

+*This gives the user more freedom when it comes to task configuration*